gedbe02/Comp-Sci-396/README.md

  Once the first link's creation is allowed, a second link with the same exact dimensions is made.
 If the first link's direction is on the x axis, the second link will be made on the opposite side of the robot in the opposite direction.
 If the direction is on the y or z axis, the second link will be made on the opposite side of the robot in the same direction.
 If the second link cannot be made, the first link is recalcaluated.

  Either both the links will be sensors or both will be nonsensors.
 Additionally, their joints will have identical qualities (e.g., same joint axis).
+ Random synapse weights are created for each link.
+If the links are sensors, additional weights are added to the motor neurons.

  Direction Meaning: Positive z direction = Top face of link, negative z direction = Bottom face of link, etc.